hajar-kaddouri/ml-project-supervised-learning/README.md

 Approximately 11 hours  .
 ### Project Description:

 #Exploratory Data Analysis (EDA): Comprehensive EDA provided valuable insights into the data.
 Significant relationships were found between certain predictor variables and the outcome variable (diabetes).
-Variables like glucose level, age, and BMI were found to have strong correlation with the diabetes outcome.
+Variables like glucose level, bloodPressure, and BMI were found to have strong correlation with the diabetes outcome.

 #Data Preprocessing: The dataset was successfully cleaned and preprocessed.
 This involved handling missing values, detecting and removing outliers, scaling and normalization of features, and handling imbalanced classes through oversampling strategy.